How to Hire a Dedicated Remote Development Team in 2026

 How is a dedicated team different from staff augmentation?

 Staff augmentation places individual engineers inside your existing team under your direct management.
 A dedicated team provides a fully formed, cohesive group managed by the partner, operating under your product direction.
 Staff augmentation is better when you have strong internal tech leadership and need more individual contributors.
-A dedicated team is better when you need a self-organizing pod that owns a product area or new initiative end to end.
+A dedicated team is better when you need a self-organizing pod that owns a product area end to end.

 How much does it cost to hire a dedicated remote development team?

 In Latin America, dedicated engineers cost $4,500 to $8,500 per developer per month depending on role and seniority.
 A five-person team runs $22,500 to $42,500 per month, compared to $60,000 to $75,000 per month for equivalent U.S. contractors.
-Total savings of 40 to 60 percent versus domestic hiring are common, with the gap widening as team size increases.
+Total savings of 40 to 60 percent versus domestic hiring are common.

 How long does it take to hire a dedicated remote development team?